ericsr316/BattleDinosaurConsole/README.md

 This is like a pokemon battle you have four attacks and each attack has a number of damage, but the game will run until your dinosaur's life be 0.

-## The Dinosaurs
+## Dinosaurs

 ![imagen](https://cdn.discordapp.com/attachments/842125134218395703/842128910128382012/unknown.png)

-You can choose each 13 dinosaurs, each dinosaur is and object of the class **Dinosaur** that this one include a class called **Attack**.
+You can choose whatever dinosaur what do you want!
+ There are about 13 dinosaurs, each dinosaur is and object of the class **Dinosaur** that this one include a class called **Attack**.
 Each dinosaur has 4 attacks.

 Just type a number between 1 and 4 and you hurt you oppnent and good luck